mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 ##### 21:33

 > The temple superintendent asked him, “Teacher, how has your venerable health been in recent days?”
+>
 >> Four hundred and four diseases break out all at once.
 They will be lucky if they’re not seeing off a dead monk in three days.
 (This question) is in the course of humanity and righteousness.

 “Four hundred and four diseases break out all at once.” *[laughter]* That means, all the suffering comes up.
 When you sit down, if you look around [at the] human world, immediately four hundred and forty things comes up.
-Don’t care about the numbers; more than four hundred, thousands of diseases come up, all of your suffering comes up.
+Don’t care about the numbers: more than four hundred, thousands of diseases come up, all of your suffering comes up.

 You see just one disease: “Why is practice [like] this?”
 But this is not [just] one; this is coming from ignorance.
 Do you remember ignorance?
 Ignorance has a thousand diseases, a thousand thousand.
 You don’t know what it is.